List of Star Trek: Picard characters: Soji Asha

 Dahj and Soji Asha (portrayed by Isa Briones) are the twin android daughters of the late Lieutenant Commander Data.
 In the opening episode, Dahj asks Picard to help her find out why she is being attacked—and why she is able to defend herself so well.
 She is destroyed before his eyes.
 Meanwhile, Soji has been working on a Borg cube known as the "Artifact", now in the hands of Romulans, where she helps to reclaim victims of the Borg.
-Briones also portrays Sutra, an android on her home planet Coppelion, created by Bruce Maddox and Altan Inigo Soong.
+Briones also portrays Sutra, an android on her home planet Coppelius, created by Bruce Maddox and Altan Inigo Soong.
 Sutra's twin, Jana, was killed prior to the series' events when she and another synth named Flower were the envoys to make first contact with USS Ibn Majid.

 Narek

 Narek (portrayed by Harry Treadaway) is a Romulan at the Artifact Borg cube, spying on Soji Asha for the Zhat Vash.
 At the beginning of the series, he befriends and becomes Soji's lover as part of his cover.
 In the episode "The Impossible Box", he guides Soji through a Zhal Makh meditation exercise so that she reveals the whereabouts of her home world, and then betrays her.
 He then pursues Rios's ship, eventually following it to Soji's home world Coppelius.
 Although he is captured, he is freed by Sutra and returns to the Artifact.
 He works a deal with Rios to try to infiltrate the synth base and disable their newly built beacon.
 Picard showrunner Michael Chabon said there was originally a scene where Narek was taken into custody by the Federation but it was dropped during the editing of the episode finale.